-- A single VM running CentOS 6 64-bit on Vmware ESX host, with App for Stream version 6.0 running on Splunk version 6.1.
+- A single VM with four virtual cores running CentOS 6 64-bit on Vmware ESX host, with App for Stream version 6.2.0 running on Splunk version 6.2.0.

 - Splunk_TA_stream (with

 streamfwdbinary) installed on a universal forwarder, sending all data to a remote Splunk Indexer.
-App for Stream using default configuration with UDP, TCP and HTTP streams enabled.
+ProcessingThreads is set to 4 in

-- Nginx to respond to HTTP/S traffic with a static 100 KB HTML file.
+- 2 web servers running Nginx to respond to HTTP/S traffic with a static 100 KB HTML file.

-This table shows hardware performance at increasing bandwidths for non-SSL and SSL streams.
+This table shows hardware performance at increasing bandwidths for non-SSL, SSL, and TCP streams.

 Note: Hardware performance test results represent median values.